NoobWolf1/number-guessing-game/README.md

 ### Installation

-1. Clone the repository or copy the code into a file named `index.ts` or `index.js`.
+1. Clone the repository or copy the code into a file named `index.ts`.

 2. Run the game: